lovelyjoy1991/lovelyjoy1991/README.md

 # Hello, I'm Joy(Zhijiao). 👋
 ### A Full-stack Software Engineer
 - 🔭 I’m currently working on **[SeeQR](https://github.com/open-source-labs/SeeQR)**, an open-source, user-friendly platform for SQL database administration and query performance testing.
 My contributions include modernizing the application by updating dependencies, redesigning the UI/UX for better flexibility and responsiveness, improving TypeScript typing coverage by 30%, transferring state management to Redux Toolkit and increasing the test coverage by 18%.
 - 💬 Ask me about **React, Redux, Node.js**.
-- 👯 I’m looking to collaborate on **Open Source projects**.
-- 🌱 When I'm not coding, I enjoy traveling🏞️ and photography📸, capturing unique perspectives through my lens.
+- 🌱 When I'm not coding, I enjoy traveling🏞️, photography📸, and cooking👩‍🍳!

   <br>
 **Connect with Me:**